bosbison/learngit/README.txt

-this file is just for git test git is a version control system git is a free software
+this file is just for git test git is a version contr
+Git is distributed vesion control system